cjoke/neovim-for-cjoke/README.md

 Ive installed CopilotChat.nvim from a fork of the original plugin by gptlang to update changes you need to :UpdateRemotePlugins.
-The python packages is in ~/.config/nvim/rplugin/python3 directory.
+The python packages is in ~/.config/nvim/rplugin/python3 directory. you should set IS_DEV to false unless you fork the plugin and make changes.

 ## Howto use this configuration
-Remove or make a backup of.
+Remove or make a backup.

 ```
 # remove